Hotmoka/hotmoka/tutorial/Takamaka.md

 doubles and booleans), or
 2. reference values whose class extends `takamaka.lang.Storage` (that is, _storage objects_), or
 3. `null`, or
+4. elements of immutable `enum`s, or
-4. a few special reference values: `java.math.BigInteger`s and `java.lang.String`s.
+5. a few special reference values: `java.math.BigInteger`s and `java.lang.String`s.

 Storage values cross the
 blockchain boundary inside wrapper objects.
 For instance the integer 2,019